developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add APN Replace If Existing
 Used to configure what happens when an APN already exists with the APN name being added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-* ***Replace Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.
+* ***Replace Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the APN definition being added.

 * ***Keep Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
 The existing APN is preserved and the new APN IS NOT added.